iivanoo/covid-apps-observer/data/data_us/reports/resources/com.iowaclinic.android.iowa.eclinic___12.9.01.000_00/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.iowaclinic.android.iowa.eclinic 5 reviews"/>
 </p>

+> Love that it is an easy way to talk with the doctor about test results, etc, if it is something that s physical exam is needed.
+I had a CT scan, and needed to talk about the results.
+Having a tele-visit allowed me to discuss results and next steps, without having to take hours off of work.<br> :date: __2021-06-30 17:43:30__

 > Easy to use.
 Easy to see and hear the dr.<br> :date: __2021-03-26 17:04:24__

 > It was great.
 No issues with the quality of the visit<br> :date: __2021-03-25 18:25:40__